Lots of exciting improvements are happening in Colwood that might cause some delays on the roads.

 Check traffic before you go

-Use the information below to choose the best time and route for your trip.
-Whenever possible, we encourage people to travel outside peak hours, leave a few minutes earlier, or choose an alternate route.
+Use the information below and Colwood's Traffic Dashboard to choose the best time and route for your trip.
+Whenever possible, we encourage people to travel outside peak hours, leave a few minutes early, or choose an alternate route.
 The City is able to monitor traffic in real time and work with contractors to coordinate work as much as possible and make adjustments as needed.
 Sometimes projects are scheduled concurrently to shorten the overall impact on traffic.

-Colwood Corners on Sooke Road - May to August
+- Colwood Corners on Sooke Road - ongoing

 Construction of storm drain May 27 - June 20, 2021

 Site preparation for Royal BC Museum Collections and Research Building